openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

 public func close(): Unit
 ```

 **Description:** Releases the FetchResult instance and invalidates it.
-No other methods can be called afterward.
+No other methods can be called.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core